 All you’re doing is taking money from a sub.
 A dom should be nurturing his subs.
 I absolutely agree with the second statement, and the findoms I respect all do as well.
 Sure, a one-off tribute can be a fun little ego-stroke, but I find it far more rewarding to develop significant relationships with my finsubs, and most of them enjoy feeling like they have a wiser, more experienced man guiding and mentoring them and helping them solve problems, which is exactly what I do with the boys I regularly play with in person.
 With many of my boys, I help them set personal goals and encourage them to work hard to achieve them.
 I’ve had more than one boy working on fitness or weight-loss goals, for example, so that they get to send a tribute when they hit a weight goal.
 One boy had to tribute the amount of money he would have spent on fancy coffee drinks each week, so that I was redirecting him away from a habit he wanted to break.
 I have another boy I’m mentoring in learning to cook so he can eat more healthily.
 Not every one of my boys wants that sort of dynamic, but the overwhelming majority of them do, and I think most of my finsubs would say that they were deriving something much more than simple erotic pleasure from our interactions.
 And, frankly, I want my boys to feel that what they are getting from me in terms of guidance, moral support, verbal play, and mentoring outweighs what they are sending me financially.

 What about the guys who get addicted to findom?
 I don’t like to talk about ‘sex addiction’ because that stretches the idea of addiction (which involves dependency on a foreign substance that alters the brain’s chemistry) well beyond what it can probably support.
 The person who invented the concept of sex addiction wasn’t trained in a mental health field and the whole concept of ‘sex addiction’ has historically been used to impose heteronormative and patriarchal values on women and LGBT people.
+The APA doesn’t accept ‘sex addiction’ as a legitimate diagnosis and it’s not included in the DSM (the Bible of diagnosis for therapy).
+So the whole concept of ‘sex addiction’ isn’t really valid.
 That said, I do agree that findom can become dangerously compulsive for some people, the same way a lot of other sexual and non-sexual practices can become compulsive.
 I 100% support subs who feel that findom has become damaging or unhealthy and who therefore feel that they need to stop doing it.
 Like with many things–alcohol, for example–findom can definitely be unhealthy for some people.
 If I felt like a boy had reached a point where tributing was destructive to his overall financial or mental health, I would not permit him to tribute to me any longer.

 But how can sending someone money be a kink?
 Kink involves leather and paddles and stuff like that.
 Kink involves eroticizing things that aren’t overtly sexual.
 There are people who eroticize balloons and centaurs, for Christ’s sake!
 And honestly, the idea that money is erotic isn’t hard to figure out.
 Our society views money as a form of power, so it makes sense that some people will find the idea of giving money to someone else erotic.
 There are guys who enjoy paying for sex even when they can find it in other ways.
 Maybe they enjoy paying because it makes them feel in control or maybe they enjoy paying because it makes them feel inferior.
 Money is money, but it’s also a powerful symbol for a wide range of things: sexual pleasure, social clout, moral value, attractiveness, and so on.
 So it’s hardly surprising that some guys find the idea of sending money to someone they regard as superior and unobtainable wildly erotic.
 As a kink, findom plays with those sorts of feelings.